 Wood is the best material to use for a bird house.
 Regardless of the type of bird you are trying to attract, wood is the most blended and abundant substance in nature that a bird will make use of.
 Building a wooden bird house and placing it next to a tree or shrub with similar wood texture will make the bird feel that the structure is part of nature.

 Wood is durable, has good insulating qualities, and is porous which means it breathes.
 Wood thickness should be at least 1/2" thick.
 Solid wood is preferable, but plywood will also do.
 Avoid pressboard or any other pressure and chemical wood.
 Pine and cedar are durable and affordable.
 Hard woods such as Mahogany are good too, but more expensive.

 For pole mounted bird houses, the pole used should be made from metal to stop the threat of cats, squirrels and raccoons from gripping the pole and climbing up.
 If a wooden pole is used, it should be equipped with a predator guard.

-All Wood Bird houses uses pine and cedar and we never paint or stain the interior.
-The best colors for functional bird houses are earth colors such as green, grey or white.
-Dull satin colors with light shades will reflect heat.
-Choose a non-toxic paint that is water resistant and has a level of ultraviolet protection.
+Never paint or stain the interior.
+For the outside, choose a non-toxic paint that is water resistant and has a level of ultraviolet protection.
 Stain, on the other hand, will give you more flexibility for retaining the natural look for grain and texture, and allows you to match the bark texture and color of the trees in your backyard more accurately.
-Avoid using too much stain, birds have a good sense of smell and can easily detect oil, metal, stain, paint or other sustenance that don't seem natural.
+Some birds do not have a very good sense of smell, however, you should still avoid using too much stain because birds can still detect oil, metal, stain, and paint.
 Using metal for the sides and roofs may cause a serious reflection from the sun and discourage birds from nesting.
 It may also attract predators.